Recovery Life Skills with LifeSpring

 People in recovery with poor nutrition, on the other hand, often feel dissatisfied and look for something that is missing.
 Unfortunately, this invites the potential for relapse, and relapse is much more common than many people may think.

-Helping to Prevent Relapse
+Helping to Prevent Relapse With Recovery Life Skills

-According to the journal, Current Psychiatry Reports, “It has long been known that addictive disorders are chronic and relapsing in nature.
+According to Current Psychiatry Reports, “It has long been known that addictive disorders are chronic and relapsing in nature.
 Recent estimates from clinical treatment studies suggest that more than two-thirds of individuals relapse within weeks to months of initiating treatment.”

 Also, “For 1-year outcomes across alcohol, nicotine, weight, and illicit drug abuse, studies show that more than 85% of individuals relapse and return to drug use within one year of treatment.”
 People need multi-faceted help to better avoid these relapses.